adrianpp/Brewing/README.md

 can use `make mock all` to not use wiringPi and instead use mock interface.

+Will almost certainly need to autostart the web service; can add a line to `sudo crontab -e` like:

+`@reboot /home/admin/Brewing/startserver.sh >> /home/admin/Brewing/serverexec.log`

 # Brewery Plumbing Design

 ![3 vessel plumbing](https://github.com/adrianpp/Brewing/blob/master/docs/hardplumb_3_vessel.png?raw=true)